-4.4 Test for Multi-Collinearity
+4.4.
+Test for Multi-collinearity

-The study made use of Variance inflation factors (VIF) to test for multi collinearity.
+The study made use of VIF to test for multi collinearity.
 It has been accepted that if VIFs lie between 1 and 10, then they can be acceptable as lacking multi collinearity.
-However, VIFs less than 1 and above 10 present a multi- collinearity challenge, (Myers, 1990).
-Test result from table 5; indicate two predictors (ROL and GE) were collinear with VIFs above 10, (17.91 and 10.24 respectively).
+However, VIFs less than 1 and above 10 present a multi-collinearity challenge, (Myers, 1990).
+Test result from Table 4; indicate two predictors (ROL and GE) were collinear with VIFs above 10, (17.91 and 10.24 respectively).